Addition and subtraction activities for kids that build math fact fluency and teach ways of solving word problems in hands-on ways.

 Children should have daily experiences with addition and subtraction strategies and activities.
 There are many opportunities to teach addition and subtraction strategies and solve problems throughout the day.
 This does not only happen at school in the classroom.
 These opportunities can be initiated as they arise in our daily situations, such as a story in a book, setting the table, putting clothes away, and so forth.

 When children are first taught these strategies, I recommend beginning with addition.
 Develop a strong understanding of those concepts and strategies first before moving on to teaching subtraction.
 Many activities that can be used to teach addition can also be used to teach subtraction.
-Use some activities to explicitly teach their inverse relationship.
+Use some activities to show their inverse relationship explicitly.

 Use math manipulatives and tools to help children solve problems in hands-on ways.
-Eventually, we want children to mentally solve addition and subtraction problems when they arise.
-Whether it be a problem on a worksheet or a real life problem they need to solve, we want them to remember and apply the strategies they have been taught.
+Eventually, we want children to solve addition and subtraction problems when they arise mentally.
+Whether it be a problem on a worksheet or a real-life problem they need to solve, we want them to remember and apply the strategies they have been taught.

 Teaching Addition & Subtraction Strategies